 Do you want to learn about ahnentafel in genealogy?
-In this post, learn what this term means how you can use this system for your genealogy research.
+In this post, learn what this term means and how you can use this system for your genealogy research.

 If you have been building a family tree for any length of time, you have already noticed that your family tree can quickly become confusing.
 We have so many ancestors that it can be tough to keep track of their names, how they are related, and exactly where they fall on our tree.